jeff4/bionotes.github.io/_comp/javascript.md

 * Back in the 90s, there was a thought that non-JS languages would be supported, leading to the **langauge="javascript"** and **type="application/javascript"** attributes of the `<script>` tag.
 * Turns out that is not needed b/c JS is the only language of the web.
 So basically can ignore the `language=` and `type=` attributes of script with the possible exception of embedding live data in a web page.

 #### 'defer' and 'async' attributes of the <script> tag
+* In the 90s before formalization of the DOM, JS modified HTML page content using the **document.write()** method.
+* Back then, `document.write()` tag would execute wherever it is in the HTML page.
+One hack people used to do was to place all the documents.write() statements at the bottom of the page.
+This way, JS would only execute after the other HTML content had first loaded in the client browser.

 ## register info
 * to paste *```javascript* from the register **j**, type `"jp`.